jundalisay/superb/content/en/research/indian/gita/chapter-10.md

-CHAPTER X
+---
+title: "Who is Loved?"
+heading: "Chapter 10 of The Bhagavad-Gita Simplified"
+date: 2022-01-31
+author: "Vyasa"
+description: ""
+image: "/covers/gita.jpg"
+linkb: "/research/indian/gita/chapter-09"
+linkbtext: "Chapter 9"
+linkf: "/research/indian/gita/chapter-11"
+linkftext: "Chapter 11"
+icon: "/flags/in.png"
+---

 Krishna.[FN#l6]

-Hear farther yet, thou Long-Armed Lord! these latest words I say-- Uttered to bring thee bliss and peace, who lovest Me alway-- Not the great company of gods nor kingly Rishis know My Nature, Who have made the gods and Rishis long ago;
+I say these words to bring you bliss and peace, who lovest Me alway-- Not the great company of gods nor kingly Rishis know My Nature, Who have made the gods and Rishis long ago;

-He only knoweth-only he is free of sin, and wise,
-Who seeth Me, Lord of the Worlds, with faith-enlightened eyes, Unborn, undying, unbegun.
-Whatever Natures be
-To mortal men distributed, those natures spring from Me!
+He only knoweth-only he is free of sin, and wise, who seeth Me, Lord of the Worlds, with faith-enlightened eyes, Unborn, undying, unbegun.
+Whatever Natures be To mortal men distributed, those natures spring from Me!
 Intellect, skill, enlightenment, endurance, self-control, Truthfulness, equability, and grief or joy of soul, And birth and death, and fearfulness, and fearlessness, and shame, And honour, and sweet harmlessness,[FN#17] and peace which is the same

 Whate'er befalls, and mirth, and tears, and piety, and thrift, And wish to give, and will to help,--all cometh of My gift!
 The Seven Chief Saints, the Elders Four, the Lordly Manus set--